Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ### 4.3.4 Analysis for Profile Group

-Overall, this group appears to be not so related to grades performance.
+Overall, this group appears to be not too related to performance.
 Having said that, we will describe what we analyzed as follows.

-Regarding sex, we don't see any significant difference between males' and females' grade performance.
+When it came to gender, we don't see any significant difference between male and female grade performance.
 Grades distribution was almost identical.

 ``` r
 student_por %>%